ccinkosky/cinko-dev-stash/README.md

     - **seconds** - the seconds value from when the cached item was stored.
 Default: 'no-expire'
     - **refresh** - the refresh function.
 Default: false

 Note: The key is passed to your callback function.
-You could then set the value in the cache again by using window.stash.set().
+You could then set the value in the cache again by using Stash.set().

 Note: getElse returns a promise, so the function needs to be called within an asynchronous function using 'await' in order to return the actual value and not another promise.
 ```js